Positive and Risky Message Assessment for Music Products: Discussion and analysis

 \emph{Men, they come a dime a dozen}

 \emph{Just give me them diamond rings}

-\emph{I'm into a lot of bling, Cadillac, Chanel and Coach} \end{displayquote} We suppose the model didn't take a direct narrative of shopping as a strong signal of \emph{Consumerism}.
-Meanwhile, the names of the luxury brand are rare words in the corpus and lack supervision signals.
-So the model fell hard on this prediction.
+\emph{I'm into a lot of bling, Cadillac, Chanel and Coach} \end{displayquote} We suspect that the model did not interpret a direct narrative about shopping as a strong indicator of \emph{Consumerism}.
+Additionally, the names of luxury brands might be rare in the corpus, leading to a lack of supervision signals.
+As a result, the model struggled with this prediction.

 \end{itemize}